Anisotropic Minkowski Content for Countably $\mathcal{H}^k$-rectifiable Sets: Introduction

 This result was later extended by Ambrosio, Fusco, and Pallara \cite[Theorem~2.104]{ambrosio} to countably $\mathcal{H}^k$-rectifiable compact sets.
 More precisely, if $S$ is countably $\mathcal{H}^k$-rectifiable and compact, and there exist $\gamma>0$ and a probability Radon measure $\mu$, absolutely continuous with respect to $\mathcal{H}^k$, such that

 then the limit $\mathcal{M}^k_{B(0,1)}(S)$ exists and equals $\mathcal{H}^k(S)$.

 The aim of this work is to leave the isotropic framework and study an \emph{anisotropic} counterpart of these results.
-Given a convex body $C\subseteq\mathbb{R}^n$, that is, a compact convex set whose relative interior contains the origin, we define the \emph{$C$-anisotropic tubular neighborhood} of $S$ by
+Given a convex body $C\subseteq\mathbb{R}^n$ with $0\in\relint(C)$, we define the \emph{$C$-anisotropic tubular neighborhood} of $S$ by

 Accordingly, the \emph{$k$-dimensional $C$-anisotropic Minkowski content} of $S$ is defined as

 whenever the limit exists.

 So far, the existence of $\mathcal{M}^k_C(S)$ has been well understood only in the case $k=n-1$ and for convex bodies $C$ containing the origin in their interior.
 In this setting, Lussardi and Villa \cite[Theorem 3.4]{Villa2} proved that condition \eqref{Eq30} guarantees the existence of $\mathcal{M}^{n-1}_C(S)$ for countably $\mathcal{H}^{n-1}$-rectifiable compact sets $S$, and that